The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Conclusions

 \section{Conclusions}

 We have used a high-resolution NIHAO-UHD cosmological simulation to study the last major merger of a Milky Way analogue, addressing three key questions:

-First, the present-day orbital properties of accreted stars correlate with their birth radii within the progenitor galaxy (Sec.~\ref{sec:discussion_finding_accreted_stars}).
+First, the present-day orbital properties of accreted stars correlate with their birth radii within the progenitor galaxy (Sec.~\ref{sec:discussion_finding_accreted_stars}), consistent with similar findings from the HESTIA simulations \citep{Khoperskov2023b}.
+In particular, stars originating from the chemically enriched core of the progenitor occupy regions of integrals-of-motion space that are typically excluded by standard selection criteria, demonstrating that commonly used dynamical selections recover only a subset of the accreted population.

-Second, these correlations arise from abundance gradients within the progenitor.
+Second, these correlations arise from abundance gradients within the progenitor, which we quantify as $\mathrm{d[Fe/H]}/\mathrm{d}R_\mathrm{birth}^\prime = -0.05\,\mathrm{dex\,kpc^{-1}}$, in agreement with the range of gradients measured for \textit{GSE} analogues in the Auriga simulations by \citet{Carrillo2026} and consistent with structured abundance variations across integrals-of-motion space identified in the HESTIA simulations \citet{Khoperskov2023d, Khoperskov2023c}.
+This demonstrates that stellar abundances can be used to infer formation location within the disrupted progenitor galaxy.
 Lower-energy stars, now more strongly bound to the Milky Way, formed in the core of the accreted galaxy and are systematically more metal-rich and chemically enhanced.
 This supports the scenario of \citet{Skuladottir2025} and demonstrates that chemodynamical memory is preserved across the merger.
 However, accreted stars also extend to much lower orbital energies and radial actions than previously inferred.
 As a consequence, selection methods in integrals-of-motion space \citep{Helmi2018, Feuillet2021, Monty2024} systematically miss stars from the progenitor’s core.
 Progenitor reconstructions are therefore biased toward the chemically metal-poor outskirts.
 These biases may even help explain differences in the mass–metallicity relation between surviving and disrupted dwarf galaxies \citep{Naidu2022}, offering a testable prediction for future work (Secs.~\ref{sec:discussion_memory} and \ref{sec:discussion_strategy_finding_gse_members}).

 Third, our analysis shows that current selection functions alone are insufficient to capture the full abundance distribution of the progenitor.
 Future survey strategies must target inner-Galaxy stars to recover the missing, chemically enriched core population.